deep06bhakta/HotelFrontDesk_WebApp/README.md

-# Hotel Front Desk Web Application using EC2 Instance
+# Hotel Front Desk Web Application using AWS

 The purpose of this homework assignment is to get students an opportunity to build a cloud application using EC2 and utilize some of the AWS tools.